-Pork Loin isn’t the same as Pork Tenderloin.
+Pork Loin Roast isn’t the same as Pork Tenderloin.
 The loin is a thicker cut with more fat on top (called a fat cap).
 Pork tenderloin is a much thinner and leaner cut and tends to dry out more quickly.
-Both are good sources of lean protein.The Instant Pot times in this recipe are specifically for a Pork Loin.
+Both are good sources of lean protein.The times in this recipe are specifically for Instant Pot Pork Loin, not for Instant Pot Pork Tenderloin!

 What I love about the Instant Pot, besides how quickly you can cook just about everything, is that it is one pot cooking.
 You can brown the meat, pressure cook, and then use the sauté function again at the end to make a quick and easy sauce.
 Serve it with a vegetable or salad and dinner is served!